Sitelink3D-v2-Developer/sitelink3dv2-api-documentation/services/chapter6_smartview.md

 - events (start with ‘event:’).
 - data (start with ‘data:’).

-Language specific handling is required to process theevent streams:
+Language specific handling is required to process the event streams:
 - Python requests library requires a stream=True parameter.
 - Javascript requires an EventSource.